-Will I feel ill after having the flu vaccination?
+Will I feel ill after having the Flu vaccination?

-You might worry that the vaccine may make you feel poorly after having it or even give you the flu.
-But it's important to know the vaccine won't give you the flu, although you may experience side effects.
+You might worry that the vaccine may make you feel poorly after having it or even give you Flu.
+But it's important to know the vaccine won't give you Flu, although you may experience side effects.

-A flu vaccine given via an injection contains an inactivated virus - this means the virus isn't live so it won't give you the flu.
+A Flu vaccine given via an injection contains an inactivated virus - this means the virus isn't live so it won't give you Flu.